- Ivanishvili has successfully overcome popular protests and a presidential veto.

 Answer: Ivanishvili has overcome vocal opposition to pass his bill, priming his Georgian Dream Party for re-election.

 On 28 May, despite weeks of protests, Bidzina Ivanishvili and his ruling Georgian Dream party overturned a presidential veto to approve the “foreign agents” law.
 Officially known as the “transparency on foreign influence bill,” this law dubs non-governmental organisations that receive over 20% of their funding from abroad as “organisations acting in the interest of a foreign power.”
-These entities are then required to disclose fiscal information to the Georgian government, or they will face thousands of dollars’ worth in monthly fines.
+These entities are then required to disclose fiscal information to the Georgian government, or they will face thousands of dollars worth in monthly fines.

-More crucially, the hundreds of organisations who refuse to comply with Georgia’s new demands will be significantly hindered by fines up to almost $10,000.
-This expense means that the organizations’ Georgian offices will operate on a much tighter budget – that is, if they choose to remain in the country.
+More crucially, the hundreds of organisations who refuse to comply with Georgia’s new demands will be significantly hindered by fines of up to almost $10,000.
+This expense means that the organizations’ Georgian offices will operate on a much tighter budget – that is if they choose to remain in the country.
 A weakened foreign opposition will help Ivanishvili’s Georgian Dream Party solidify its majority in October’s parliamentary elections.
 In these elections – scheduled for 26 October – Georgians will vote for their members of parliament.
 Any party or coalition with a majority will be asked to nominate Georgia’s next prime minister, set to rule for the next four years.

 By passing the “foreign agents” law.
 Ivanishvili has proven his dominance over the Georgian political scene.
 His “foreign agents” law sparked significant opposition nationwide, with tens of thousands of protesters rallying against the bill since its inception.
-The protesters are backed by President Salome Zourabichvili, who publicly denounced Ivanishvili’s bill as a “Russian law” that “contradicts our constitution and all European standards,” despite her limited, ceremonial role.
+The protesters are backed by President Salome Zourabichvili, who publicly denounced this bill as a “Russian law” that “contradicts our constitution and all European standards,” despite her limited, ceremonial role.

 Ivanishvili responded to the popular resistance by suppressing popular opposition with Georgia’s riot police, then overrode Zourabachvili’s veto by utilizing the Georgian Dream’s parliamentary majority.
 With 83 out of 150 seats in parliament, the Georgian Dream’s united majority effectively undermines one of Georgia’s systems of checks and balances, enabling Ivanishvili and his party to pass laws without significant resistance.
-Ivanishvili has successfully exploited this to concentrate power around himself and his party.
+He has successfully exploited this to concentrate power around himself and his party.

 What is changing Ivanishvili’s heat level?